 How To Do Back Pain Massage

 The best position for having such a physical therapy is lying face down.
 It is important that the person being massaged is comfortable.
 So he should lie on a well-padded floor or firm mattress.
-The massage therapist will place a rolled towel or small pillow under the upper chest and neck so that the head can relax in the face-down position and not twist to one side, which can cause strain.
+The massage therapist will place a rolled towel or small pillow under the upper chest and neck.
+They do so to help the head to relax in the face-down position and not twist to one side.
+In the latter case, it can cause strain.
 The massage therapists will cover any areas not being worked on with towels to keep them warm.
 Make sure the massage oil is handy before beginning.
 Here are two back massages shown step-by-step: the first concentrates on the lower back, the second on the upper back.
 However, the two combine quite naturally for an all-over therapeutic and relaxing routine.

 For Lower Back Pain